Taliban claim control of Panjshir, opposition says resistance will continue - Up News Info

 Article content

+The agency was also liaising with Qatar for medical deliveries.
+“We are hoping to have up to two or three plane-loads of supplies airlifted from the government of Qatar probably into Kabul in the next week or so,” he said.

-Western powers say they are prepared to engage with the Taliban and send humanitarian aid to people displaced by drought and war, but that formal recognition of the government and broader economic assistance will depend on action, not just promises, to safeguard human rights.
+Western powers say they are prepared to engage with the Taliban and send humanitarian aid to people displaced by drought and war, but that formal recognition and broader economic assistance will depend on action, not just promises, to safeguard human rights.

-The United Nations said it would convene an international aid conference https://www.reuters.com/world/asia-pacific/un-convene-afghanistan-aid-conference-sept-13-2021-09-04 on Sept.
+The United Nations is to convene an international aid conference https://www.reuters.com/world/asia-pacific/un-convene-afghanistan-aid-conference-sept-13-2021-09-04 on Sept.
 13 to help avert what U.N.
 Secretary General Antonio Guterres called a looming humanitarian catastrophe.

 (Reporting by Reuters bureaus; Writing by Raju Gopalakrishnan; Editing by Clarence Fernandez, Simon Cameron-Moore, Angus MacSwan, Peter Graff)